fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 ## Release
 Check out the FortiManager provider release notes and additional information from: [the FortiManager provider releases](https://github.com/fortinetdev/terraform-provider-fortimanager/releases).

+## FortiManager best practices

+FortiManager is an integrated platform for the centralized management of products in a Fortinet security infrastructure, including FortiGates.

+Once FortiGates are managed by a FortiManager that is operating in Normal Mode, whenever possible, configuration changes should be made on the FortiManager and not the FortiGate.
+This recommendation also applies when the configuration of FortiGates and FortiManager is executed through the [FortiOS](https://registry.terraform.io/providers/fortinetdev/fortios/latest) and [FortiManager](https://registry.terraform.io/providers/fortinetdev/fortimanager/latest) providers.

+To help you get the most out of your FortiManager products, maximize performance, and avoid potential problems, please refer to the [FortiManager documentation](https://docs.fortinet.com/product/fortimanager), including the Administration Guide and Best Practices documents.

+Fortinet also provides a developer community to help administrators and advanced users enhance and increase the effectiveness of Fortinet products.
+The [Fortinet Developer Network (FNDN)](https://fndn.fortinet.net/) provides the official documentation and advanced tools for developing custom solutions using Fortinet products.

 ## Versioning

-The provider can cover FortiManager 6.4 to 7.0 versions, the configuration of all parameters should be based on the relevant FortiManager version manual and FortiManager API guide.
+The provider can cover FortiManager 6.4 to 7.2 versions, the configuration of all parameters should be based on the relevant FortiManager version manual and FortiManager API guide.